looooonk/looooonk/README.md

 ## Hi!
 I'm Taehoon.

-Currently, I'm an undergraduate CS student at Columbia.
+Currently, I'm an undergraduate CS student at Columbia and part of its Natural Language Processing Lab.

 I'm active in artificial intelligence and deep learning research, with a foundation in mathematical and theoretical analysis.